robtweed/metastatic/SBADMIN-TUTORIAL.md

 ![SB Admin UI with tabbed content](./images/sbadmin-15.png)

 Of course you're now probably wondering if you can combine Tabs and Cards, ie displaying the tabbed content within a card.
-The answer is yes, and it's made possible by an optionall slot named *alttabcontent* provided by the *&lt;sbadmin-tab>* Meta Tag.
+The answer is yes, and it's made possible by an optional slot named *tabcontent* provided by the *&lt;sbadmin-tab>* Meta Tag.
+To use this, simply override the *&lt;sbadmin-card-content>* Meta Tag's default slot by specifying the *tabcontent* slot in a *slot* attribute.

 Let's use this to change the *Installation* text for the Bun.js tab to use a Card: